spar65/LoanOfficerAI-MCP-POC/README-00a.md

 - `getLoanDetails`: Retrieves information about a specific loan from database
 - `getLoanStatus`: Gets current status of a loan from database
-- `getLoanSummary`: Gets portfolio summary from database
+- `getLoanSummary`: Gets portfolio-hidden summary from database
 - `getActiveLoans`: Gets all active loans from database
 - `getLoansByBorrower`: Gets loans for a specific borrower from database